 As a teacher, it’s imperative to keep these goals in mind and explain the learning pathway on how to achieve this realistically.
 It is a common occurrence for this age group to struggle and become frustrated when they don’t master a skill or stroke straight away.
 Teachers need to remind the adult learner to relax, not to over analyse and be patient within themselves.

-While teaching the adult swimmer you may come across some other barriers that effect their learning such as;
+While teaching the adult swimmer you may come across some other barriers that affect their learning such as;

 - Fear – not being able to breathe, failing, injury, environment, feeling out of control